justin-ys/ArchiveIt/README.md

 Client Secret
 ```

-Then, create an RSA keypair and save the private key as a `.pem` file.
+Then, create an RSA keypair and save your private key as a `.pem` file.

 Now, go to src/config.py.
-Set the `path` variable to the location of your config.txt file, and set the kpath variable to the location of your private key .pem file.
-To run the bot, go to `/src/` and run `python bot.py`.
+Set the `path` variable to the location of your config.txt file, and set the kpath variable to the location of your .pem file.
+To run the bot, go to `src/` and run `python bot.py`.

 Planned features
 ---
-- [] HTML output
+- [ ] HTML output
-- [] Easy verification of signatures
+- [ ] Easy verification of signatures
-- [] Self-hosted file server for archives
+- [ ] Self-hosted file server for archives